 - Improved rock mass characterisation.

-- Establishment of best practice work processes.
+- Establishment and development of leading practice work processes.

-- Better resolution of geological features in interval between surface and target seam(s) with emphasis on near surface.
+- Better resolution of geological features in interval between surface and target seams with emphasis on near surface.

 Geotechnical and Hydrogeological Evaluation